mipear/KPArt/README.md

 *- The Hero Image:* The Hero Image remains at the top of the Home Page, beneath the Navigation Menu.
 I did, however, come across an issue when testing the Home Page on mobile screens.
 The image would leave a slight gap on the right of the screen, despite its width being set to 100%.
 This was resolved by creating a html tag within the css of overflow:none.
 The Hero Image is now responsive on all screens and immediately fulfills the external user and the artist's goals of "To see the artwork" and "To showcase and publicise his artwork" respectively.
 It immediately allows the user to see the artist's work before stepping into any other aspect of the website.
 There is also a zoom effect on the image itself, causing the user to take a moment to really look at the image.
 ![Hero Image](docs/readmeimages/heroimagetesting.png)

 *- The Gallery:* In order to prioritise resposivity and showcasing the art, the desktop version of the Gallery includes four columns, the tablet screen has two columns, and the mobile/smaller screen only shows one column.
 While testing this both manually on different devices, and through Dev Tools, this was the most efficient and accessible way of viewing the images clearly as a user.
 This meets the goals of both user and artist of "To see the artwork" and "To showcase and publicise his artwork" respectively.
+All images include alternative text equivalents to ensure accessibility.

 Desktop Gallery with four columns: